ta946/SublimeREPL-ssh/doc/index.rst

 SublimeREPL
 ===========

-SublimeREPL is a plugin for Sublime Text 2 that lets you run interactive interpreters of several languages within a normal editor tab.
+SublimeREPL-ssh is a plugin for Sublime Text 2 that lets you run interactive interpreters of several languages within a normal editor tab.
 It also allows connecting to a running remote interpreter (e.g. Clojure/Lein) though a telnet port.

-SublimeREPL has a built-in support for command history and transferring code from open buffers to the interpreters for evaluation, enabling interactive programming.
+SublimeREPL-ssh has a built-in support for command history and transferring code from open buffers to the interpreters for evaluation, enabling interactive programming.